KarateCode/mass_updater/README.md

 It is very common in my workflow to need to translate from an external API's ID to my ActiveRecord ID when setting up foreign keys.
 I've included a "build_api_hash" method to help with this translation.
 It returns a simple hash, mapping the api_id to id.
-Once again, the method will do it's work with one hit to the database rather than thousands.
+Once again, the method will do its work with one hit to the database rather than thousands.
 An extended example is below:

 	class LineItem < ActiveRecord::Base
 		has_many :stats